Duvel/docker-fossil/readme.md

 Based on [nijtmans/fossil](https://registry.hub.docker.com/u/nijtmans/fossil/).
 Moved from [duvel/rpi-fossil](https://registry.hub.docker.com/u/duvel/rpi-fossil/) as there is now also an `amd64` image available.

+The fossil repository for this image is hosted on [https://docker-fossil.omloper.nl/](https://docker-fossil.omloper.nl/) and mirrored to GitHub.
+Check this article out for more info: [How To Mirror A Fossil Repository On GitHub](https://www.fossil-scm.org/home/doc/trunk/www/mirrortogithub.md).

 Tested on a Raspberry Pi 2 B, 3 B en 3 B+.

 You can start it with: